cjayneb/log430-project/README.md

 - Health endpoint: http://127.0.0.1:8080/health (GET)
 - Login endpoint: http://127.0.0.1:8080/login (POST)
+- Home page endpoint: http://127.0.0.1:8080/ (GET)
+- Orders page endpoint: http://127.0.0.1:8080/order (GET)

-> You must have a MySQL instance running on your machine for this to work
+> You must have a MySQL instance running on your machine for all uses cases to work

 ### Run with Docker Compose